Aleksandr13579/ayml-parse/README.md

-# ayml-parse
+# yaml-parse
-parse yaml file in zip archive
+###comparing two archives with yaml files and generating a pdf report